hippokrates1337/VibeFC/src/components/forecast/README.md

 The forecast editor provides the following functionality:

 - Create and connect different types of nodes to build a forecast graph
 - Configure node properties via the configuration panel, with dynamic variable lists for relevant nodes.
+The configuration panel opens automatically when a node is selected.
 - Save and load forecast definitions from the API
-- Duplicate nodes with their connected edges
+- Duplicate nodes with their connected edges using the "Duplicate Node" button that appears when a node is selected
 - Visual design with drag-and-drop for building forecast relationships
 - Name and label nodes for better identification